 When Do I receive Sal Klita?

 The first Sal Klita payment is made at the airport, in order to ease your initial period of absorption.
 This payment is part cash and part bank payment, which necessitates opening a bank account.
 (If you become an Oleh when you are already living in Israel, you will receive the first payment from the nearest Misrad Haklita office, and it will be deposited directly into your bank account.)
 Further payments will be made directly to your bank account, in 6 consecutive monthly payments.

-If you are not working at the time that the Sal Klita payments end, you are eligible for Dmei Kiyum (a monthly living allowance).
+If you are not working at the time that the Sal Klita payments end, you may be eligible for Dmei Kiyum (a monthly living allowance).
 Please see: Unemployment Benefits for New Olim

 - If you leave Israel for a short trip or for an extended period of time during months when you are receiving Sal Klita, the payments stop automatically.
-Once you return to Israel, if it is within the first year of Aliyah, contact Misrad Haklita in your place of residence to reinstate the Sal Klita payments.
-A decision will be made regarding your eligibility for the remainder of the assistance.
-In addition, you will be asked to go once a month to Misrad Haklita, to ensure that the Sal Klita payments are transferred to your bank account.
+Misrad Haklita will reinstate your payments automatically 14 days after your return, if it is within the first year of Aliyah.
+The Sal Klita payments are transferred to your bank account.

 - If you leave the country and are not planning on returning within the first 12 months after your official Aliyah date, you forfeit the remainder of the Sal Klita payments.

 If you are entitled to receive both Sal Klita and a pension, you are eligible to receive both payments at the same time.
 In order to receive pension payments, you must apply to Bituach Leumi (National Insurance Institute).
 Please note that Bituach Leumi does not make retroactive payments; please make your claim immediately upon making Aliyah.